 The biggest problem in business isn't running out of cash it's running out of customers.

 You can't do everything yourself.
 And if you try you will become the business bottleneck.
-You will need a team and at the start they don't have to be full time.
+So you need a team.
+One big advantage today is that many services are available remotely.

-With the growth of the internet and part time and interim staff you can get many skills online as and when they are needed.
+With the growth of the internet, part time employees and interim staff you can get many skills and services online as and when they are needed.